HarshitKaushik/java-cheat-sheet/README.md

 public int sum(int... numbers) {
 ```

 Inside the method a variable argument is similar to an array.
-For Example: number can be treated in below method as if it is declared as int[] numbers;
+For example, numbers can be treated in below method as if it is declared as int[] numbers;
 ```java
     public int sum(int... numbers) {
         int sum = 0;